rapid7/insightconnect-plugins/any_run/help.md

 # Description

-Malware hunting with live access to the heart of an incident
+[Any.Run](https://any.run/) is a cloud-based malware analysis service.
+Automate analyzing suspicious and malicious activites using this plugin.

+This plugin utilizes the [Any.Run API](https://any.run/api-documentation/).

 # Key Features

+* Submit files for analysis
-* Fastest malware analysis
+* Obtain analysis report
-* Interact with os and get immediate result
-* Open urls in different browsers
-* MITRE att&ck mapping
-* Interactive process graphs
-* Analyze content of different filetypes
-* Thousands of malware reports per day
-* Analyze network events
-* Summary of indicators of compromise
+* Search task history

 # Requirements

-* Requires an API Key from the product
+* Requires an API Key or username and password combination

 # Documentation